Universal classes of disorder scatterings in in-plane anomalous Hall effect: model for Dirac fermions with warping term

 where $\theta$ is the angle between the in-plane magnetic field or magnetization and the $x$ axis.
-The first contribution comes from the out-of-plane magnetic field or magnetization, while the second one is induced by the in-plane magnetic field that breaks the combination of time reversal symmetry and mirror symmetry.
-When the Fermi level lies in the band gap, the first term reduces to be the known half-quantized Hall conductivity \citep{shen2013TIDirac}.
-Note that the high-order term corresponding to the magnetic octuple contribution and reflects the anisotropic Fermi surface due to the warping term with $C_{3v}$ symmetry.
+We show the distribution of the Berry curvature of the conduction band in the momentum space in Fig.\ref{fig:Ek}(b).
+The first contribution comes from the out-of-plane magnetic field or magnetization, while the second one is induced by the in-plane magnetic field that breaks the combination of time-reversal symmetry and mirror symmetry.
+When the Fermi level lies in the band gap, the first term reduces to the known half-quantized Hall conductivity \citep{shen2013TIDirac}.
+Note that the higher-order term corresponds to the magnetic octupole contribution and reflects the anisotropic Fermi surface due to the warping term with $C_{3v}$ symmetry.